Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Preliminaries

 A highly prized property of PLDs is that the privacy characteristics of an adaptive mechanism corresponds to convolution of PLDs, provided that each component fixes a privacy budget in advance.
-This is important because the convolution of a long sequence of distributions can be computed very efficiently by applying the fast Fourier transform \cite{koskela2020computing}.
-Note that we will require more than this to understand fully adaptive composition where the privacy bound of each component is itself adaptive.
+This is important because the convolution of a long sequence of distributions can be computed very efficiently by applying the fast Fourier transform \cite{KoskelaJH20}.
+Note that we will require more than this to understand fully adaptive composition.

-\begin{proposition} Let $M_1 : \cD \to \cY_1$ and $M_2 : \cD \times \cY_1 \to \cY_2$ be adaptive mechanisms such that $\pld(M_1) \preceq L_1$ and $\pld(M_2(\cdot; y_1)) \preceq L_2$ for every $y_1 \in \cY_1$.
-Then $\pld(M_1 \otimes M_2) \preceq L_1 \oplus L_2$.
-Moreover, if $\pld(M_1) \preceq \pld(M'_1)$ and $\pld(M_2(\cdot; y_1)) \preceq \pld(M'_2(\cdot; y_1))$ for every $y_1 \in \cY_1$, then $\pld(M_1 \otimes M_2) \preceq \pld(M'_1 \otimes M'_2)$. \end{proposition}
+\begin{proposition} Let $M_1 : \cD \to \cY_1$, $M'_1 : \cD \to \cY'_1$, $M_2 : \cD \times \cY_1 \to \cY_2$, and $M'_2 : \cD \times \cY'_1 \to \cY'_2$ be adaptive mechanisms such that $\pld(M_1) \preceq \pld(M'_1)$ and $\pld(M_2(\cdot; y_1)) \preceq \pld(M'_2(\cdot; y_1))$ for every $y_1 \in \cY_1$.
+Then $\pld(M_1 \otimes M_2) \preceq \pld(M'_1 \otimes M'_2)$.
+Moreover, if $\pld(M_1) = L_1$ and $\pld(M_2(\cdot; y_1)) = L_2$ for every $y_1 \in \cY_1$, then $\pld(M_1 \otimes M_2) = L_1 \oplus L_2$. \end{proposition}

+We also define a few important classes of PLDs that will feature later in our discussion.